ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/2022 07 25 Monday Class Instructions.md

 show

-Now, at alse we can make the updraft and its shadow move.
+Now, at last we can make the updraft and its shadow move.
 Remember this stack is working on both of them, so they will always both move together.
 First we create the partner to the broadcast above, that is the receive block: when I receive [move updraft v]
 We want to keep them moving up until either: